-14 Interlocking Directorates occurs when one or more competitors (or vertically related companies) have one or more members in common or with family ties in their boards of directors.
-Such a situation may raise competitive concerns as the connection between firms can result in exchange of information, parallel behavior, obstruction of competitors, and other activities that may adversely affect market competitiveness (Op.
-Cit. p.
-24 and 25).

-Tribunal decided to approve the transaction with restrictions.
-CADE's final decision was to impose to Telefónica's the obligation of not maintaining any direct or indirect financial position at Tim.
+Interlocking directorates occurs when one or more competitors (or vertically related companies) have one or more members in common or with family ties in their boards of directors.
+Such a situation may raise competitive concerns as the connection between firms can result in exchange of information, parallel behavior, obstruction of competitors, and other activities that may adversely affect market competitiveness (op. cit. pp. 24 and 25).
+20. In Brazil, the discussion regarding holders of minority shares on competitors can be seen, for example, in the case No. 535500.021373/2010.
+In this case, Telefónica submitted to CADE's review the acquisition of 50% of Brasilcel shares held by Portugal Telecom and PT Móveis.
+Back then, Brasilcel was a majority shareholder of Vivo and Telefônica, and already owned a minority stake of Tim.
+That fact raised competitive concerns since Telefónica would control Vivo and at the same time would have minority shares in Tim, which was Vivo's competitor.
+At the end, the CADE's Administrative Tribunal decided to approve the transaction with restrictions.
+CADE's final decision was to impose to Telefônica the obligation of not maintaining any direct or indirect financial position at Tim.
 In addition, alternatively, the transaction could be approved by the joint of a new member at Vivo's board of director that had experience in the sector and was not a part of another telephone company in Brazil.
-That way, Vivo's control would be shared and the possibility of coordination could be avoided through the independent co-controller15.

-In addition, there was another discussion in this regard on Case no. 21.
-08012.009198/2011-21 that involved companies that competed in the flat steel production market, CSN and Usiminas.
+That way, Vivo's control would be shared and the possibility of coordination could be avoided through the independent co-controller.15 21.
+In addition, there was another discussion in this regard on case No. 08012.009198/2011-21 that involved companies that competed in the flat steel production market, CSN and Usiminas.
 In this case, CSN announced the acquisition of 4.99% of common shares and 4.99% of preferred shares of Usiminas and, later, CSN released another 4 notices to the market reporting additional acquisitions in the said company, which totaled 14.13% of participation in common shares and 20.69% in preferred shares.
-The former Secretariat of Economic Law (SDE-MJ) became aware of CSN's purchase of shares, as well as its intention to form part of the controlling block of the investee, requesting that the companies submitted the transactions to CADE's analysis16.
+The former Secretariat of Economic Law (SDE-MJ) became aware of CSN's purchase of shares, as well as its intention to form part of the controlling block of the investee, requesting that the companies submitted the transactions to CADE's analysis.
 CADE then established a Performance Commitment Agreement (TCD) with the parties, in which it was imposed, among other measures, restrictions on CSN's political rights in Usiminas.
-That measure was taken in view of competitive concerns towards the scenario in which CSN could vote in the election of the Board of Directors and the Fiscal Council of Usiminas.
-In 2016, however, CADE's tribunal, by a majority17, eased the TCD, allowing CSN to nominate members to Usiminas' Fiscal and Administration councils, because "the financial and corporate situation of Usiminas is extremely delicate"18.
-In 2017, once more, there was a new request for softening by the parties.
-However, at this time, the tribunal was unanimous ruling not to allow reappointing Independent Directors nominated by CSN in 201619.
+That measure was taken in view of competitive concerns towards the scenario in which CSN could vote in the election of the board of directors and the fiscal council of Usiminas.
+In 2016, however, CADE's Tribunal, by a majority, eased the TCD, allowing CSN to nominate members to Usiminas' fiscal and administration councils, because "the financial and corporate situation of Usiminas is extremely delicate."18 In 2017, once more, there was a new request for softening by the parties.
+However, at this time, the tribunal was unanimous ruling not to allow reappointing independent directors nominated by CSN in 2016.19 19 Published on the Official Gazette on April 4, 2017.